 Iam a lecturer (assistant professor) in Lancaster University in the School of Computing and Communications.
+I am a member of the MetaLab group.
 Prior to joining Lancaster, I was part of the Compiler and Architecture Design Group at the University of Edinburgh's School of Informatics.

 - William Ogilvie (PhD student, co-supervise with Hugh Leather from the University of Edinburgh)

 Sept, 2013 -, Lecturer, School of Computing and Communications, Lancaster University.

 2011 - 2013, Research Associate, the University of Edinbugh.

 2007 - 2011, PhD Student, the University of Edinburgh.
 Aademic advisor: Professor Michael O'Boyle FBCS.